These powerful deities shower their bounties on us, if we care to bow to them.

 What a powerful and elevated ideal

-The message and its import is very direct and impactful.
-Our relationship with the three entities is clear and well defined.
-The status of this trio is elevated to the highest pedestal, deserving our utmost obeisance.
+The message and its importance are very direct and impactful.
+The status of this trio is elevated to the highest pedestal, deserving utmost obeisance.

 Let us relate this holy trinity with the world around us